 In addition, online lending will make it easier for small businesses and individuals to raise money.
 According to The Tech in Asia Database, the amount of funding that fintech companies have received from 2013 to 2017 was recorded at US$56 million.

-The continuous launch of new fintech startups, the average Indonesian became familiar with a new financial entity, and with huge sums being invested in the segment, fintech has already become the frontrunner of the Indonesian startup ecosystem.
+With the continuous launch of new fintech startups, the average Indonesian became familiar with a new financial entity, and with huge sums being invested in the segment, fintech has already become the frontrunner of the Indonesian startup ecosystem.

 Fintech is a compound word, an abbreviation of financial technology.
 The term “financial technology” is still relatively abstract, and its concept has not yet been completely unified.